RukNdf/mpv-copy-time/README.md

-# mpv-copyTime
+# mpv-copy-time
-Copy the current time of the video to clipboard.
+Copy the current time of the video to clipboard or to file.

-Get the current time of the video and copy it to the clipboard with the format HH:MM:SS.MS, where MS (milliseconds) is 3 digits.
+- Get the current time of the video and copy it to the clipboard with the format HH:MM:SS.MS, where MS (milliseconds) is 3 digits.

+- Get the current time of the video and copy it to `file.txt` with the format HH:MM:SS.

+By default:
-By default, the script is bound to "Ctrl + c"
+- Copy to clipboard is bound to "Ctrl + c"
+- Copy to file is bound to "Ctrl + a"

 External commands are used to access the clipboard:
 - `Powershell` is used on Windows